 Over the coming months, we’re partnering with a posse of some of the most creative and clever souls around the UK and Ireland.
 They’re using our collagen powder in their everyday lives, and sharing the experience with their followers.
 We love building relationships, and that doesn’t happen with one-off activities.
 So we’re getting to know our new friends that little bit more by sharing just a bit of their story with you.
-Here, we catch up with the tantalisingly-named Peachy Palate, whose recipes (tacos and pancakes) have caused a stir amongst our team as we ooh and ah and try to decide on a favourite.
+Here, we catch up with the tantalisingly-named Peachy Palate, whose recipes (tacos, pumpkin pie and pancakes) have caused a stir amongst our team as we ooh and ah and try to decide on a favourite.
 We can’t.

 Quick-fire questions with Peachy